 Step 2: Earn Preliminary Certification

-Step 3: Gain Work Experience in an Entry Level Position
+Step 3: Gain Work Experience in an Entry-Level Position

 Gaining work experience in healthcare administration is a great way to get your foot in the door.
 You might consider getting an administrative job as a records clerk or a health office assistant to gain experience while you’re enrolled in college or a medical records and coding program.
 Upon the completion of a medical billing and coding program, you can get started in the field with entry-level work experience.
 Then, you may think about getting a certification.